Bobberns/Bobberns/README.md

 A BS Computer Science sophomore college kid in Cebu.
 Currently learning to love the course I never imagined myself to be in.

-I'm also one of the kids who hated Math and was never good at it but here I am actually genuinely falling in love with programming.
-So as cheesy as it is, if some one like me can do it then so can you. 🤍🥰
+I'm also one of the kids who hated Math and was never good at it but here I am actually genuinely falling in love with the art of programming.
+So as cheesy as it is, if someone like me can do it then so can you. 🤍🥰